 What is vegan leather?

 What we usually refer to as vegan leather is a man-made fabric, specifically designed to have a leather look and feel.
 Vegan leathers ensure no animal succumbs so that a new handbag, jacket or shoe can be “born”.
-Sadly, the vast majority of vegan leathers are petroleum-based, thus heavily polluting, and toxic for humans and every other life forms on the planet.
+Sadly, the vast majority of vegan leathers are petroleum-based, thus heavily polluting, and toxic to humans and every other life forms on the planet.

-The vast majority of vegan leather has been around for quite some time, and is made of materials like polyvinyl chloride (PVC), polyurethane (PU) and textile-polymer composite microfibers.
+The vast majority of vegan leather has been around for quite some time and is made of materials like polyvinyl chloride (PVC), polyurethane (PU) and textile-polymer composite microfibers.
 Easy to shape, these materials can be converted into a multitude of clothes and accessories, and can even be imprinted to further mimic natural skin textures.

 What you need to consider when choosing a vegan leather handbag